Haozhe-Wang/python-web-crawler-improved/README.md

 I heavily used Regex instead of using more general modules to handle URL.

-The whole project has three main function right now: downloading the source code of webpage, downloading CSS and images in it, and comment on Javascripts.
+The whole project has four main function right now: downloading the source code of webpage, downloading files specified by file extensions, downloading CSS and images in it, and comment on Javascripts.